 - A good enough housing situation for me is a tiny ranch house in a small rural town where the mortgage can be significantly lower than rent in a city.

 - A good enough car is not applicable to me because I’ve been living without one quite well (good riddance to high maintenance bills, oil changes, registration fees, property taxes, driving in the rain, insurance, adding gas, worrying too much about the serpentine belt, belts and hoses, the gasket, or some other part blowing up, etc.).

-- A good enough travel plan to me is not applicable either because I’m quite content with never traveling for the rest of my life.
-I’d rather create a life I never need to escape from and travel has never really been a top priority of mine, even with the over-saturation of travel photos on social media.
+- A good enough travel plan to me is important, but not the mission of my life because I’m quite content with traveling a few times a year.
+I’d rather create a life I never need to escape from first and foremost and really make sure I’m not just “running away from something” before I consider traveling or being out on the road.

 - A good enough day to me involves writing articles (of course), editing, drinking coffee, meditating outside, drawing, cooking simple yet savory meals, gardening, taking photos of nature, listening to music, making music, working on books, and journaling — and, ahem, minimizing how much I spend comparing myself to other people because the truth is, I’m not worse than them; I’m just different and it is only fair to myself to choose what’s right for me, regardless of how underwhelming it is.

 Examine your life as it is right now and take note of what’s causing you to feel unhappy.
 Be honest with how much you compare yourself to others and envy what they have — rather than shaming yourself for it, use it as an indicator of how you’re neglecting yourself and what you think you should have, which may or may not be what you want deep down inside, but it all depends on what you want your life’s foundation to be laid upon.
 You can want as much or as little as you can reasonably attain, but only if you do it to free yourself from the heaviness of shame, not for any other ulterior motive.